endurtech/wpfrom-email/readme.txt

 Upon activation, visit the "Settings > WPFrom Email" section and adjust as needed.

 = Emails are not going out? =
 If you check the "Enable" box, you must provide a senders email address.
 Otherwise no emails are sent.
-Another possibility is that you have checked the disable emails box.
-In that case, uncheck it and save the form.

-= How does it kill wp_mail, *slowly*? =
+= How do I improve email delivery? =
-It is just a joke.
-No functions are injured during execution.
+Be sure to use a real/existing email address on your server.

 == Upgrade Notice ==